 9. What do you think are the benefits and drawbacks about being a Third Culture Kid in the art world?

 Cross cultural insight is wonderful and the perspective it brings can be very powerful if you choose to take advantage of that.
 The potential of a new tribe that is an anti-tribe, with no singular history to believe in.
-Nationalism, patriotism, centralized authority that is more and more disconnected from us and creating more borders… To be third culture is outside this so one feels even more uncomfortable.
-Much of this born on the back of colonialism, which has led to globalization, which has separated us further.
+Nationalism, patriotism, centralised authority that is more and more disconnected from us and creating more borders… To be third culture is outside this so one feels even more uncomfortable.
+Much of this born on the back of colonialism, which has led to globalisation, which has separated us further.
 Third culture kids have crossed borders at the same time they are being re-enforced.
 So it’s challenging to have that experience and it might feel but you gotta own it, we are the future.